 Carnegie Science Center - Pittsburgh and its Countryside

 The Carnegie Science Center educates and inspires visitors through interactive experiences in science and technology.
 Favorite attractions include the Buhl Planetarium, which features shows that transport guests to the farthest regions of the cosmos or dazzles the senses with laser productions, and the Miniature Railroad & Village, a legendary exhibit that brings to life the history of western Pennsylvania.
-The center’s newest exhibit is H2Oh!
-Why Our Rivers Matter, an exhibit presented by Colcom Foundation.
+Test your balance at the NEW Ropes Challenge, where kids will defy gravity and climb high above the museum floor.

 North Museum of History and Science - Dutch Country Roads

-Since 1953 the North Museum of History and Science has been fulfilling its mission of inspiring curiosity, discovery and a lifelong appreciation of nature and science.
-Any visitor to this museum will find themselves fascinated by the diverse collections and exhibits available.
+Since 1953, the North Museum of History and Science has been fulfilling its mission of inspiring curiosity, discovery and a lifelong appreciation of nature and science.
+Visitors to this museum will find themselves fascinated by the diverse collections and exhibits available.
 Guests can enjoy the birds and fossils in the Cabinet Museum, as well as the collections of Native American artifacts and fossils.
-In addition, North Museum is the first museum in the world to have a Spitz cove-mounted SciDome XD Touch system, which will allow guests to fully immerse themselves in astronomy, earth sciences and meteorology.
+Kids can learn about STEM at The Coding Corner exhibit, where they will use VR Goggles, solar and salt water powered Robo Cars, and Sphero Bots to transform the fun into a learning experience.

 Johnstown Children's Museum - The Alleghenies